I Quit Being Attracted to Emotionally Unavailable Men

 …You [cannot] cleanse all your rage today or next week and it will be gone forever.
 The angst and torment of times past rise up in the psyche on a cyclical basis.
 Although the deep purging discharges most of the archaic hurt and rage, the residue can never completely be swept clear.
 But it should leave a very light ash, not a hungry fire.
 So the clearing of residual rage must become a periodic hygienic ritual, one that releases us, for to carry an old rage beyond its point of usefulness is to carry a constant, if unconscious, anxiety.” — Women Who Run With the Wolves, Clarissa Pinkola Estés

 I used to feel self-conscious when I was out on dates like bystanders were judging me and my choices.
 The critical inner voice has been a factor in many of my struggles and it’s the same in this situation as well.
 It didn’t help that my mother is such a critical person.
 I almost expect her voice to pop up and criticize me out of nowhere.
-It’s some consequence of all the lecturing by my grandmother and mother.
+It’s a consequence of all the lecturing by my grandmother and mother.
 They gossiped about me and my boyfriends, which I used to think would have serious repercussions but I now realize doesn’t matter at all.
 I am afraid I’ll be criticized by my parents and relatives if I do better than them.
 I feel like I just can’t win with them there.

 It wasn’t all negative lessons from my father.
 I saw plenty of admirable traits and behaviors from him once I got over the painful ones.
 I learned from my father how it looks like when someone sticks around through thick and thin.
 He showed me an example of how to give people second, third, and fourth chances, and how to always help my family in the ways that I can.
 He demonstrated how it looks like when a man consistently finishes what he starts.
 He always tries to do the right thing, even if it is very difficult.
 He makes tremendous sacrifices for his family.
 When I looked a bit harder, I could see how my dad was conveying his love for me through his actions.
 Even though he’s not good at communicating it and was often angry or sad, I could be generous in my interpretations of his actions.
 Healing means I fully accept the fact that my father was emotionally unavailable for me and can choose to see past that now.

 With these things in mind, I can focus on becoming emotionally available.
 I can be vulnerable with others and respond when others are vulnerable with me.
-I can work on being fine with depending on my partner while simultaneously being able to stand my own feet.
+I can work on being fine with depending on my partner while simultaneously being able to stand on my own feet.
 True security in a relationship requires being comfortable with interdependence.
 I can work on respecting my partner’s feelings as an equal and make the effort to hear their feelings and meet their needs while also ensuring mine are met.
-I can not shy away from requests for closeness, something that is difficult for me.
+I can avoid shying away from requests for closeness, something that is difficult for me.
 I can look at another’s needs with empathy and compassion.